Icinga/icinga2/doc/18-language-reference.md

 skips over the remaining expressions for the loop body and begins the next loop evaluation.
 The `break` keyword breaks out of the loop.

+## <a id="constructor"></a> Constructors

+In order to create a new value of a specific type constructor calls may be used.

+Example:

+    var pd = PerfdataValue()
+    pd.label = "test"
+    pd.value = 10

+You can also try to convert an existing value to another type by specifying it as an argument for the constructor call.

+Example:

+    var s = String(3) /* Sets s to "3". */

 ## <a id="throw"></a> Exceptions

 Built-in commands may throw exceptions to signal errors such as invalid arguments.
 User scripts can throw exceptions